-Holiday World: Holiday World is located 3 kilometres inland from the Faro Lighthouse on the Maspalomas coast and includes a funfair with roller coaster, big wheel, sky drop, autoscooter, centrox, pirate ship, mechanic bulls, children's carousel, pony rides and bouncy castle.
+Holiday World: Holiday World is located 3 kilometres inland from the Faro Lighthouse on the Maspalomas coast and includes a funfair with a roller coaster, big wheel, sky drop, autoscooter, centrox, pirate ship, mechanic bulls, children's carousel, pony rides and a bouncy castle.
 There is also a bowling alley and wellness centre.
 The park is open all year round.

 Things To See

 Museum and Archaeological Reserve of Cueva Pintada: Find out what life on Gran Canaria was like hundreds of years ago in this museum with the nickname The Painted Cave, in Galdar, in the north of the island.